b-davies/FMODEL/README.md

 * FMODEL ODD document *Overview, Design Elements, and Details document for FMODEL
 * FMODEL R notebook *R code for processing lithic data and NetLogo outputs*

-Lithic and scald (exposed survey areas) data can be found at the WNSWAP blog [http://wnswap.blogs.auckland.ac.nz/]
+Lithic and scald (exposed survey areas) data from Rutherfords Creek can be found at the WNSWAP blog [http://wnswap.blogs.auckland.ac.nz/]

-Pending
-* Lithic data from Rutherfords Creek
-* FMODEL R notebook *R code for processing lithic data and NetLogo outputs*